Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 - Montana State is 18-11-3 ATS this year.

-- Bobcats games have hit the over 14 out of 32 times this year.
+- The Bobcats and their opponents have combined to hit the over 14 out of 32 times this year.

 Kansas State Futures Odds